Circle Kei Motors logoCIRCLE KEI MOTORS

 Shipping a Kei Truck to a Neighbor Island?

-Most kei trucks arrive on Oahu, but we can help coordinate inter-island transport to Maui, Kauai, or Hawaii Island if needed.
+Most Kei trucks arrive on Oahu, but we can help coordinate inter-island transport to Maui, Kauai, or Hawaii Island if needed.
 That leg is usually handled by a separate barge service after the truck is registered and street-legal on Oahu.

 Ready to Import Your Kei Truck?